River Sherbourne

 The River Sherbourne is a river that flows through the city of Coventry in the West Midlands, England.
 The name Sherbourne is said to derive from Scir Burna, "clear stream" in Old English.

 Course

 The source of the river is in the fields near Hawkes End in the parish of Allesley.
-It flows for about 8 miles or 13 km in a generally southeastern direction.
+It flows for about 8 mi in a generally southeastern direction.

 The Sherbourne is crossed by both a pedestrian and vehicular bridge in Lake View Park, Coundon.
 Warwickshire Wildlife Trust in partnership with Coventry City Council have carried out work to renaturalise the river's man-made straightened course through Lake View Park.